marklogic/mlxprs/README.md

 Both debuggers assume you have a local copy of the modules you are debugging.
 Streaming source files from the MarkLogic is not yet implemented.
 If you import project-external modules into your script, you won't be able to inspect or set breakpoints in those files.

+In XQuery attach-mode debugging, you should not 'connect' to the same server you use for queries.
+Since connecting stops all requests on that app server, you'd lock yourself out.
+For this reason, the extension will not offer to connect to your configured query client's port.
+Additionally, Admin, Manage, HealthCheck, and App-Services are also excluded from debugging.

 ### Required Privileges for Evaluation and Debugging